threnodygames/docs-nimblesim/README.md

 ### ✅ Actions

 Actions are classes which represent some behaviour or intent.
-While it is valid to build sequences using simple callbacks, actions provide a significantly higher level of control.
+While it is valid to build sequences using lambdas, actions provide a significantly higher level of control.

 For example, a Goto action may look like this: